Chinese casino hub Macao’s elite choose new leader

 Ho Iat-seng was picked to be the next chief executive of the former Portuguese colony in a selection process with no other candidates.

-Ho, a pro-establishment businessman and politician, will become the city’s third leader since China took control of Macau in 1999 after more than four centuries of Portuguese rule.
+Ho, a pro-establishment businessman and politician, will become the city’s third leader since China took control of Macao in 1999 after more than four centuries of Portuguese rule.

 Ho will replace the city’s current leader, Chui Sai-on, whose term expires in December.

-Note: This story has been corrected to show that Ho will be Macao’s third post-colonial leader, not fifth.